lightning/bolts/03-transactions.md

 #### `to_local` Output

-This output sends funds back to the owner of this commitment transaction and thus must be timelocked using `OP_CSV`.
+This output sends funds back to the owner of this commitment transaction and thus must be timelocked using `OP_CHECKSEQUENCEVERIFY`.
 It can be claimed, without delay, by the other party if they know the revocation private key.
 The output is a version-0 P2WSH, with a witness script:

     OP_IF
         # Penalty transaction
         <revocationpubkey>
     OP_ELSE
         `to_self_delay`
-        OP_CSV
+        OP_CHECKSEQUENCEVERIFY
         OP_DROP
         <local_delayedpubkey>
     OP_ENDIF